-Routine monitoring will occur in order to identify re-establishment of non-native aquatic vegetation.
+Routine monitoring will occur to identify re-establishment of non-native aquatic vegetation.
 Planted areas will also be monitored to assess expansion, die-off, and competition by native and non-native aquatic plant species.
 Once native aquatic vegetation is established in an area, monitoring will be conducted on a less frequent basis.

 Seasonal vegetation mapping in the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches will be conducted to evaluate SAV coverage and to assess progress of aquatic vegetation restoration efforts.
 Mapping is conducted by circling the perimeter of vegetation stands with a kayak equipped with a Trimble GPS unit.
 Mapping will occur in January, April, and October.
-The October mapping event will be used as a basis for assessing overall SAV coverage with respect to meeting long-term vegetation goals and developing annual restoration goals for 2021 and subsequent years.
+The October mapping event will be used as a basis for assessing overall SAV coverage with respect to developing annual restoration goals for 2025 and subsequent years.